-- The pcubeModules sub-tree provides a root object identifier from which MIB modules can be defined. - The pcubeMgmt sub-tree contains the configuration copy MIB: - pcubeConfigCopyMib enables saving the running configuration of Cisco products (documented in the Cisco Service Control Engine Software Configuration Guide). - The pcubeWorkgroup sub-tree contains: - pcubeSeEvents and pcubeSEObjs-pcubeSeMib, the SCE MIB, is the main MIB for the Service Control products and provides a wide variety of configuration and runtime statistics (documented in the Cisco Service Control Engine Software Configuration Guide). - pcubeEngageObjs-The CISCO-SCAS-BB MIB provides configuration and runtime status for SCA BB, and is described in the following section.
+- The pcubeModules subtree provides a root object identifier from which MIB modules are defined. - The pcubeMgmt subtree contains the configuration copy MIB: - pcubeConfigCopyMib enables saving the running configuration of Cisco products.
+This MIB is documented in the "Proprietary MIB Reference" appendix of the Cisco Service Control Engine (SCE) Software Configuration Guide. - The pcubeWorkgroup subtree contains: - pcubeSeEvents and pcubeSEObjs-pcubeSeMib, the SCE MIB, is the main MIB for the Service Control products and provides a wide variety of configuration and runtime statistics.
+This MIB is also documented in the "Proprietary MIB Reference" appendix of the Cisco Service Control Engine (SCE) Software Configuration Guide. - pcubeEngageObjs-The CISCO-SCAS-BB MIB provides configuration and runtime status for SCA BB, and is described in the following section.